radiuszero/radiuszero.github.io/docs/blog.md

 ---
 layout: page
-permalink: /blog/
 title: Blog
 usemathjax: true
 ---
 Here are my blog posts.
 I will occasionally write about theorems or lemmas that I come across which are particularly neat or elegant.
-I originally intended to write mostly about Euclidean geometry techniques, but as you can see I failed to do that a long time ago.
+I originally intended to write mostly about Euclidean geometry tools and lemmas, but as you can see I drifted from that goal from the very beginning.

 <div>
     {%- if site.posts.size > 0 -%}